 Got questions about driving your parents' car?
 What's the insurance situation?
 If you're planning to drive your parents' car, either regularly or just occasionally, make sure you've got the right cover to stay legal.

 Can I drive my parents' car without insurance?

-The short answer is "No", you'll need at least third party car insurance if you want to drive your parents' car.
-You need to be properly insured, even if your parents have given their permission for you to drive the car, and even if they have their own insurance policy covering the vehicle.
+No, you'll need at least third party car insurance if you want to drive your parents' car.
+You must be properly insured if you drive on the public road, no matter how short the distance, even if your parents have given their permission for you to drive the car, and even if they have their own insurance policy covering the vehicle.

-Becoming a named driver on your parent's insurance policy is probably the cheapest and most convenient option.
-The downside to this arrangement is that you don't earn a no claims bonus in your own name, so if you're a careful driver you won't feel the financial benefits when you eventually take out a policy in your own name.
+As a named driver you don't earn a no claims bonus in your own name, so if you're a careful driver you won't feel the financial benefits when you eventually take out a policy in your own name.

-Some insurance companies will, however, give you an introductory bonus if you keep your policy with the same insurer as your parents' policy.
+Some insurance companies will, however, give you an introductory bonus if you buy your policy from the same insurer your parents are using.

 Learner drivers can either be a named driver on their parents' policy, or they can take out temporary insurance in their own name until they pass their test.